Looking for a mobile Wi-Fi device to get online from anywhere?

 The cost of each MiFi deal really depends on the contract length and the amount of data, as well as any promotions that each provider is currently running.

-For example, with Three, you can currently get unlimited data mobile broadband for just £11 per month for the first 6 months, then £22 per month from then on, on a 24 month contract.
+For example, with the Three MiFi device, you can currently get an unlimited data allowance for just £11 per month for the first 6 months, then £22 per month from then on, on a 24 month contract.
 If you pay monthly rather than locking into a 24 or 12 month contract, the same unlimited data plan costs £24 per month.

-Other providers typically charge you a higher monthly cost, even if you lock in for 12 months or 24 months.
-However, in most cases you should be able to get a good MiFi deal for around £20-£25 per month, or less if you get a package with a data cap.
+Other broadband providers typically charge you a higher monthly cost, even if you lock in for 12 months or 24 months.
+However, in most cases you should be able to get a good MiFi deal for around £20-£25 per month, or less if you get a package with a smaller data allowance.

 Alternatives to MiFi devices